femmerling/EmeraldBox/readme.md

 # Other Notes

-Currently no documentation is available and the project is at its early alpha.
-Use carefully.
+Currently this is the only documentation available and the project is still developing from day to day.
+Use carefully!

+If you wish to use a rather stable version, use download the package from http://emeraldbox.emfeld.com.

+Currently the package is tested only on unix/linux systems.
+No support is currently provided for Windows (sorry windows fans).

 for documentation on python see http://www.python.org <br>
 for documentation on Flask see http://flask.pocoo.org <br>
 for documentation on SQLAlchemy see http://www.sqlalchemy.org <br>

+# Contributing

 If you found any issues please put them in the issue section.
-I'll respond to it as soon as I have time.

-for direct contact email erich@emfeld.com
+To contribute, simply place a pull request and email the author at erich@emfeld.com

+# Ending Note

+This framework adds the diversity in python, a language which have more web frameworks than keywords.
+Thank you for trying it out and all suggestions are welcome.